 When the farewell reception is over, you, as the former owner, may have had your last working day, but this is not always the case.
 The winding-up phase can involve performing some final tasks before withdrawing and supporting the introduction of a new management, among other things.
 You may stay on as a Board member, so that the business retains some of the knowledge gleaned over many years, or you may never set foot in the business again.

-If you have just begun to build up your business it can seem rather early to think about your exit.
+If you have just begun to build up your company it can seem rather early to think about your business exit.
 However, even though you plan to remain the owner of your business for many years, it can still be advantageous to think about your exit in good time, partly because it prepares you for any unexpected opportunities for a sale or merger that might arise, and partly because a continual focus on exit means that you will keep trying to make the business independent of you, as the founder.
 This is a process that is necessary in any case to create growth, because it gives more qualified employees and gives the founder resources to work on the business’s further development.

 This article first appeared in the June/July 2018 issue of Your Business Magazine.
 Download it on read it online here.